KyNorthstar/Test_toTransfer/README.md

 # Test_toTransfer
-Gonna transfer ownership of this one
+Transfered ownership of this one